Nguyen379/creatorverse_codepath/README.md

 The following **optional** features are implemented:

 - [ ] Picocss is used to style HTML elements
+- [✅] TailwindCSS is used to style HTML elements
 - [✅] The content creator items are displayed in a creative format, like cards instead of a list
 - [✅] An image of each content creator is shown on their content creator card